CSc-71010-Spring-2025/Syllabus/README.md

 Please note that this schedule is tentative and is meant to serve only as a guide:

-- Attribute Grammars
+- Attribute grammars
-- Operational Semantics for Lisp
+- Operational semantics for Lisp
-- Operational Semantics for an Imperative Language
+- Operational semantics for an imperative language
-- Axiomatic Semantics
+- Axiomatic semantics
-- Type systems.
+- Type systems
-- Concurrency and data structures for concurrent and distributed computing.
+- Concurrency and data structures for concurrent and distributed computing
-- MapReduce and Streaming APIs for mainstream Object-Oriented languages.
+- MapReduce and Streaming APIs for mainstream Object-Oriented languages

 ## Prerequisites